 Modify your fail2ban jails to call this script.

 UPDATE: This opens to a question: how to handle misconfigured extensions or inside jobs?
-I have addressed that in my article that talks about how to handle attacks to your FreeSWITCH/FusionPBX behind NAT's.
+I have addressed that in my article that talks about how to handle attacks on your FreeSWITCH/FusionPBX behind NATs.

 Unhandled Incoming Calls

-If your FusionPBX deployment is not brand new and you have been updating it from older releases, it is very likely you are missing the not-found dial plan.
+If your FusionPBX deployment is not brand new and you have been updating it from older releases, you are likely missing the not-found dial plan.
 Add a dial plan in the public context with the following characteristics:

 • order 999